-In vSphere 6.0 and later, the VMware Certificate Authority (VMCA) provisions your environment with certificates.
-This includes machine SSL certificates for secure connections, solution user certificates for authentication to vCenter Single Sign-On, and certificates for ESXi hosts that are added to vCenter Server.
+The VMware Certificate Authority (VMCA) provisions your environment with certificates.
+Certificates include machine SSL certificates for secure connections, solution user certificates for authentication of services to vCenter Single Sign-On, and certificates for ESXi hosts.

 ESXi certificates are stored locally on each host in the /etc/vmware/ssl directory.
 ESXi certificates are provisioned by VMCA by default, but you can use custom certificates instead.
 ESXi certificates are provisioned when the host is first added to vCenter Server and when the host reconnects.